ValentineOO/workout-tracker/README.md

-This is a simple mern stack project to demonstrate the understanding of authorization and authentification.
+This is a mern stack project to demonstrate authorization and authentication.